Skip to content

 An example of a non-stimulant medication prescribed to treat ADHD symptoms is Atomoxetine (Strattera) which affects the neurotransmitters in the brain.

 This medication is often used when stimulants are ineffective due to side effects experienced.
-Other non-stimulant medications include Guanfacine (Intuniv) and Clonidine (Kapvay) which are used to manage ADHD symptoms in individuals with other comorbidities such as insomnia.
+Other non-stimulant medications include Guanfacine (Intuniv) and Clonidine (Kapvay) which are used to manage symptoms in individuals with other comorbidities such as insomnia.

 Psychotherapy and Behavioural Therapies